pulumi/terraform-provider-aws/website/docs/r/lambda_layer_version.html.markdown

 ## Argument Reference

 * `layer_name` (Required) A unique name for your Lambda Layer
+* `compatible_architectures` - (Optional) The compatible architectures for the specific Lambda Layer Version.
+Valid values are `arm64` and `x86_64`.
+If not supplied, a value of `null` is assumed and will default to the value used for the function architecture.
 * `filename` (Optional) The path to the function's deployment package within the local filesystem.
 If defined, The `s3_`-prefixed options cannot be used.
 * `s3_bucket` - (Optional) The S3 bucket location containing the function's deployment package.
 Conflicts with `filename`.
 This bucket must reside in the same AWS region where you are creating the Lambda function.
 * `s3_key` - (Optional) The S3 key of an object containing the function's deployment package.
 Conflicts with `filename`.